zogar1993/jsonkraken/README.md

 ### Imports

+Inside package *net.jemzart.jsonkraken* you may find:
+- JsonKraken, useful for serialization, deserialization and transformation.
-All wrapped types are derived from JsonValue, and they can be found in package *net.jemzart.jsonkraken.values*.
+- All wrapped types, which are derived from JsonValue.

-For serialization, deserialization and transformation, you may use JsonKraken in package *net.jemzart.jsonkraken*.

 - - -